flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 When an entry is assigned the Outlet insertion position, an additional Outlet Name field appears within the SillyTavern UI.
 The name entered within this field becomes the key for accessing a dynamic macro: if the given name is `banana`, then the macro `{{outlet::banana}}` will cause the corresponding World Info entry or entries to be produced in its place.

-Multiple Outlets may share the same name, which will cause the accumulated World Info entries to be appeaned to each other, separated by newlines, sorted by their [Order](#order) value.
+Multiple Outlets may share the same name, which will cause the accumulated World Info entries to be appended to each other, separated by newlines, sorted by their [Order](#order) value.

 Outlets created in this way are intended for use with the [Prompt Manager](../Prompts/prompt-manager.md) and [Advanced Formatting](../Prompts/advancedformatting.md) prompt fields.